h2non/rocky/README.md

 - As HTTP traffic interceptor and adapter
 - As standalone reverse HTTP proxy with custom routing
 - As security proxy layer with custom logic
-- As extensible per route HTTP balancer
+- As extensible HTTP proxy balancer with custom logic per route
 - As SSL terminator proxy
 - For A/B testing
 - As test HTTP server intercepting and generating random/fake responses